 1. Plan for a Hefty Bill

-Renting a tent is expensive (starting at $1,500 for 100 guests), and you're also responsible for the cost of all the other rentals, décor, and equipment it takes to turn the raw space into an inviting atmosphere for a wedding.
+Renting a tent is expensive (generally starting around $1,500 for 100 guests), and you're also responsible for the cost of all the other rentals, décor, and equipment it takes to turn the space into an inviting atmosphere for the wedding or reception.
+Make sure that the tent cost is one of the first costs that you consider during your initial budget planning conversation.

 2. Pick a Model

 3. Find the Right Spot

 Focus on the view and the scale of the tent in relation to the surroundings—it shouldn't swallow the entire plot of land.
-And don't forget to find a flat surface at least 10 feet from any building (for the stakes).
+And don't forget to find a flat surface at least 10 feet from any building (for the ten stakes).

 Can you stake directly into the ground?
-Are there noise restrictions?
+Are there noise restrictions (there probably are)?
 When can you start setting up?
 That last one's crucial because putting together a tent can take anywhere from one to four days.

 5. Reserve It Early

-Rental companies have a limited supply of styles and sizes, so book one as soon as you finalize your date and have a good idea of the guest count—no later than six months before the wedding.
+Rental companies have a limited supply of styles and sizes, so book one as soon as you finalize your date and have a good idea of the guest count—no later than six months before the wedding is our recommendation.

 6. Get the Proper Size

 A tent that's too big or too small can mess up the flow and vibe of your party.
 As a general rule, figure 18 square feet of tent per person for a seated dinner and dancing.

-In perfect weather, you can leave the tent open.
-But if you need to keep the outdoors out, have wall paneling ready and a plan that can be put into action quickly.
+In perfect weather, you can leave a tent open (meaning no walls).
+But if you need to keep the outdoor elements outside, have wall paneling ready, along with a plan that can be put into action quickly.
+If you don't have a planner or on-site coordinator, it's wise to have specific people ready to help set this up if the weather changes.

 8. Consider Flooring